-• Activate NFU mode by selecting the port or starboard arrow button in the pop-up when the autopilot is in STBY or FU mode.
+Activate NFU mode by selecting the port or starboard arrow button in the pop-up when the autopilot is in STBY or FU mode.

-You return to STBY mode by a short press on the STBY/AUTO key.
+You return to STBY mode by selecting the STBY mode button in the autopilot pop-up or using a physical standby key.